Amazon plays tough ahead of Seattle tax vote that could cost it $20 million

 "I can confirm that pending the outcome of the head tax vote by City Council, Amazon has paused all construction planning on our Block 18 project in downtown Seattle and is evaluating options to sub-lease all space in our recently leased [Rainier] Square building," Amazon Vice President Drew Herdener said in a statement.

-The City Council is likely to vote on the proposal on May 15, according to a spokesperson for the council.
-The council declined to comment on Amazon's actions this week.
-The Seattle Times editorial columnist Brier Dudley first reported the company's decision to pause construction.
+The City Council is likely to vote on the proposal on May 15, according to its spokesperson.

+In a response to Amazon's move, four council members who support the proposal noted that it would affect an estimated 585 of Seattle's largest businesses, raising an estimated $75 million a year.

+"[B]ut Amazon made the conversation about them when they expressed their intentions to pause construction on their new office tower pending a vote on our Progressive Tax on Business," they said in a statement.

 Related: Seattle's proposed tax to fight homelessness may hit Amazon

 Big businesses like Amazon create revenue and jobs wherever they locate.
+And critics of the head tax say it will discourage job creation.

-But co-sponsors of the proposed tax argue that a major cause of Seattle's affordable housing crunch is the higher cost of housing that results when workers move to a city for jobs that pay more than long-time residents have been earning.
+But co-sponsors of the proposal argue that a major cause of Seattle's affordable housing crunch is the higher cost of housing that resulted when more workers moved to the city.

+The four council members also noted that the lowest paid workers of Seattle's big businesses often qualify for state-funded Medicaid programs.

+"While Amazon didn't single-handedly cause this problem, they have contributed to the growing income inequality, displacement and housing affordability issues facing our City," the council members said